bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Rijndael: 00:21:07

-Well, and having it composable means that if you're trying to write some more complicated policy in something like `miniscript`, being able to incorporate fault in there without having to like throw out all that tooling.
+Well, and having it composable means that if you're trying to write some more complicated policy in something like miniscript, being able to incorporate fault in there without having to like throw out all that tooling.
 And, you know.

 Rijndael: 00:21:20